Getting ‘Fashion Forward’ on Customs

 Check textile quotas and licensing requirements.

 The textile industry has long been the subject of global trade negotiations.
-Some countries still maintain select quotas,1 such as Costa Rica, which controls trade in certain wool fabrics.
+Some countries/territories still maintain select quotas,1 such as Costa Rica, which controls trade in certain wool fabrics.
 Markets such as Mexico require textile or material importers to hold a license or visa.2

 Review banned or restricted substances lists.